-June 1, 2020 (Early application from January 1, 2020 is allowed by FSC)
+(Earlier application from January 1, 2021 is allowed by

-- (3) there is no substantive change to other terms and conditions of the lease. - B. The Group assessed the above standards and interpretations and there is no significant impact to the Group's financial position and financial performance. - (2) Effect of new issuances of or amendments to IFRSs as endorsed by the FSC but not yet adopted by the Group. - A. New standards, interpretations and amendments as endorsed by the FSC effective from 2021 are as follows:
+B. The Group assessed the above standards and interpretations and there is no significant impact to the Group's financial position and financial performance.

+- (2) Effect of new issuances of or amendments to IFRSs as endorsed by the FSC but not yet adopted by the Group. - A. New standards, interpretations and amendments as endorsed by the FSC effective from 2022 are as follows: